-The infection begins in the lungs, but can travel to other parts of the body.
-When the fungus affects the skin, it causes rashes and lesions.
-The skin lesions early in the disease are thought to be caused by an immune response to the infection, rather than by the fungus itself.
+An infection by Coccidioides immitis begins in the lungs, but it can travel to other parts of your body.
+When the fungus affects your skin, it causes rashes and lesions.
+Skin lesions are a sign that the fungal infection has become widespread (or disseminated) in your body.

 - joint pain

 During the initial infection, the fungus may infect your lungs and you may experience skin lesions.
 These can include erythema nodosum or erythema multiforme.
 These lesions often look like strange bruises.
 These types of skin rashes are usually not serious and they often go away when the valley fever is treated.

 The rashes that appear during primary infection are most likely caused by your immune system reacting to the fungal infection.
 They are not caused by the fungus itself.